|Early Spring Date:||May 1|

 Spring: Wilson's Warblers are extremely common in the western United States, but they are not common in the East.
 They show up every year in small numbers at Monticello Park, with an average of 8 or 9 being recorded.
 They usually arrive late in migration, and the best time to look for them is during the middle two weeks of May.

-Fall: Wilson's Warblers are rare during the fall at Monticello, and few sightings have been recorded.
+Fall: Wilson's Warblers are rare during the fall at Monticello; a small number of sightings have been recorded.

 Where to See Them in the Park